 Homeless encampments in the Puget Sound Region

-Liction Springs is a new, low-barrier camp supported by the City of Seattle and managed by SHARE/WHEEL and LIHI.
-We will post more information about Liction Springs on this website as it becomes available.
+Licton Spring Village is a new, low-barrier camp supported by the City of Seattle and managed by SHARE/WHEEL and LIHI.
+We will post more information about Licton Springs on this website as it becomes available.

 Generally speaking, Tent City 3 moves from host to host every three months on the west side of Lake Washington, from Shoreline in the North to Tukwila in the south.
 Tent City 3 can house up to 100 residents, with a one-night emergency capacity of 120.